montoyamoraga/tiny-trainable-instruments/docs/instrument1.md

 jupyter-lab
 ```

-Open the window on your web browser, and navigate to the notebook Instrument1.ipynb
+Open the window on your web browser, and navigate to the notebook instrument1.ipynb.
+Then, simply execute the code blocks in order to train your model!

 ## Deploying